 Excess Credits.
-Students ordinarily are required to register for sixteen academic credits per term with a maximum of eighteen and a minimum of fourteen credits, at the discretion of the class officer.
-If for any reason a student wishes to classify for more than eighteen or less than fourteen credits, such request must be made in writing for consideration by the class officer and the Dean of the Division.
+Students ordinarily are required to register for sixteen academic credits per term with a maximum of eighteen and a minimum of fourteen credits, at the discretion of the class adviser.
+If for any reason a student wishes to classify for more than eighteen or less than fourteen credits, such request must be made in writing for consideration by the class adviser and the Dean of the Division.
 No student may classify for more than sixteen academic credits in any term, unless the points earned during the preceding term exceed by onehalf the number of credits carried.

 Dropping Subjects.
-A student must not drop a subject except by permission of his class officer and the head of the department concerned.
-In case such permission is granted and the subject is dropped before the close of the first four weeks of the term, no grade will be reported; after that time a grade of "F" will be reported in the subject, except in a case of reported illness or physical disability, when the grade of "Inc." may be given.
+A student must not drop a subject except by permission of his class adviser and the head of the department concerned.
+In case such permission is granted and the subject is dropped before the close of the first four weeks (five weeks in the case of a Freshman) of the term, no grade will be reported; after that time a grade of "F" will be reported in the subject, except in a case of illness or other cogent reason when upon written request a committee may grant that the grade of "Inc." or no grade may be reported.
+All grades of "Inc." must be verified by the Registrar.